PharmEasy Blog

 How do you know when your period is coming?

-You could feel bloated, moody, have headaches, back pain, tender breasts, and cravings before your period arrives.
+You could feel bloated or moody or have headaches, back pain, tender breasts, and cravings before your period arrives.

 Why is it not advisable to induce a period if pregnant?

-Substances used to induce periods can lead to miscarriages.
+The substances used to induce periods can lead to a miscarriage.
 If you suspect you may be pregnant, do not attempt to induce your period.
 Instead, speak to a healthcare provider.

 How to get your period faster for the first time?

 It’s important to note that attempting to induce your period artificially can have health risks.
 Menstrual cycles vary, and it’s best to let them occur naturally.
-If you have concerns about irregularities, consult with a healthcare professional for personalized advice.
+If you have concerns about menstrual cycle irregularities, consult a healthcare professional for personalised advice.

 Can I get pregnant on my period?